 Giving Compass' Take:

-- James Mumm synthesizes the main ideas of three books which address the limitations of philanthropy from different perspectives.
+- James Mumm synthesizes the main ideas of three books that address the limitations of philanthropy from different perspectives.

-- Giridhardas, Reich, and Villanueva come from different backgrounds and have varying ideas on philanthropy, but they do share some of the same concerns.
+- Giridhardas, Reich, and Villanueva come from different backgrounds and have varying ideas on philanthropy but share some of the same concerns.
 How can these criticisms help to shape your philanthropy?

 - This framework for impactful philanthropy could be your starting point.